 Follow the Grass River, a former fur-trading route, on a marked trail through the forest to reach Manitoba’s highest waterfall – Kwasitchewan Falls.
 Allow somewhere between six and eight hours for the return hike.

-Outdoor adventures in Manitoba – canoe the Seal River in the northern part of the province
+Outdoor adventures in Manitoba – canoe the Seal River

 I haven’t done this trip yet – but it’s on my wish list.
 It’s one of Canada’s premiere wilderness, whitewater canoeing trips – with only a few dozen lucky paddlers running the river every year.